kin-starters/kinetic-typescript-node-demo-server/README.md

 ```

 ## Dev Community
-Join us on [Discord](https://discord.com/invite/kdRyUNmHDn) if you're looking for support with your App or to connect with other active Kin developers.
+Join us on [Discord](https://discord.com/invite/kdRyUNmHDn) if you're looking for support with your App or to connect with other active Kin developers